swati-londhe/Swati-Londhe/README.md

 ---

 ### 💫 About Me
-- 👩‍💻 I'm a **Python Developer** and **Data Science enthusiast** with a strong focus on **problem-solving and data analytics**.
+- 👩‍💻 I'm a **Python Developer** and **Data Science enthusiast** with a strong focus on **problem-solving and analytics**.
-- 📊 Skilled in **Python, Pandas, NumPy, Matplotlib, Plotly, and Machine Learning**.
+- 📊 Skilled in **Python, Pandas, NumPy, Matplotlib, Plotly, Machine Learning, and Flask**.
-- 🎯 Passionate about turning data into actionable insights through analysis and visualization.
+- 🧠 Interested in **building data-driven applications and dashboards**.
-- 💡 Love learning, building projects, and contributing to open-source.
+- 💡 Love learning, contributing to open-source, and working on real-world datasets.

 ---